 Japanese potato salad falls into the category of yōshoku: Japanized "Western" food.
 Just as we Americans "Americanize" Japanese food by adding such things as cream cheese and avocado to sushi, for example, Japanese chefs have taken certain European and American dishes and tweaked them to suit their own palates.

-I learned about Japanese potato salad while developing a recipe for Japanese Yakitori Chicken.
-In Japan you'll often find the two side by side.
+I learned about Japanese potato salad while developing a recipe for Japanese Yakitori Chicken because in Japan you'll often find these two dishes side by side.
 They're meant for each other.
 Just add some ice cold Japanese beer for a meal of pure perfection.

 HOW TO MAKE JAPANESE POTATO SALAD

 This recipe comes together quickly and easily, especially if you do all your slicing and dicing while the potatoes are boiling.

 - The first step is to cook the potatoes.
 I've tried this recipe with russets and yellow flesh potatoes.
 Both are great so use whatever you have on hand or what looks best at the store.
 Peel the potatoes, cut them into equal sized chunks and place them in a pot of cold salted water.
 Boil the potatoes for about 15 minutes, until they're nice and tender.
 Let them cool a bit and then mash them with a fork, leaving some small chunks for texture.

 - While the potatoes are boiling you can prepare everything else.
 Peel and halve the cucumbers lengthwise.
 Scrape out the seeds, slice them again lengthwise so you have 4 long thin pieces.
 Then cut them into thin slices, crosswise.

 - Next peel the carrot, slice it in half or into fourths, lengthwise, depending on how fat it is.
 Then cut it into thin slices, crosswise.
 Blanch for two minutes in boiling water.